Phoenix Car Accident Lawyers, Arizona

 At Plattner Verderame, P.C., our clients with wrongful death claims benefit from the services of highly skilled attorneys who dedicate their time and resources to the well-being of each and every client.
 We pride ourselves on providing the people of Arizona with trustworthy representation for honest victims with real injuries.
 Each of our three partners has been Certified by the Arizona State Bar as Specialists in Personal Injury and Wrongful Death Litigation.
 This hard-earned distinction means that our clients receive a quality representation that they can trust.

-Why you need a Phoenix car accident lawyer on your side
+Why do you need a Phoenix car accident lawyer on your side?

-Car accident compensation cases can be challenging to pursue for a number of reasons.
+Car crash cases can be challenging to pursue for several reasons.
 The complexity of a crash can make the investigation process difficult, especially if multiple vehicles are involved.
 In addition, the at-fault driver’s insurance company may prove uncooperative.
 Adjustors may refuse to communicate or attempt to delay negotiations.
 They often use a variety of tactics to avoid payment of the compensation that surviving families deserve.
 When communicating with insurance companies, it is vitally important to have experienced Phoenix injury attorneys speaking on your behalf.
 We understand the tactics used by these companies and how to effectively counter them.

 Car Accident Informational Videos